-- The CCF is intended to support delivery of the Government’s Industrial Strategy.
+The CCF is intended to support delivery of the Government’s Industrial Strategy.
 Hence the focus is on partnering with business and delivering economic and commercial benefit.
-However, activities may include other relevant partners in addition to businesses, for example NHS, Environment Agency.
+However, activities may include other relevant partners in addition to businesses, for example the NHS or the Environment Agency.

-- The CCF comes from the science and research budget.
+The CCF comes from the science and research budget.
 Hence projects focussed on substantially teaching-related knowledge exchange (such as student enterprise or employer engagement) cannot be supported.
 Bids including an element of teaching-related knowledge exchange should explain how this furthers the science and research budget’s objectives for research commercialisation.

-We do not fund business support – in other words, we do not fund provision of advice to businesses that is not linked with specifically university-related expertise (staff or students).
+We do not fund business support – that is, the provision of advice to businesses that is not linked with specifically university-related expertise (staff or students).

-- All activities that link academic expertise with businesses are in scope.
-This includes technology transfer (licensing intellectual property and establishing spin- off companies) and all forms of academic partnering with research, such as collaborative, contract research, consultancy, including linked with regional economic development or physical equipment and facilities.
+All activities that link academic expertise with businesses are in scope.
+This includes technology transfer (licensing intellectual property and establishing spin- off companies) and all forms of academic partnering with business, such as collaborative research, contract research, consultancy and advice, including those linked with regional economic development or physical equipment and facilities.

 Bids and bidding rounds

 2. Can higher education institutions (HEIs) bid twice in each round or twice overall?

 HEIs are restricted to two bids in total to CCF, not two for each round.

 3. Can HEIs lead on more than one bid?

 No. HEIs are restricted to leading only one bid (and can participate in one other bid).